-Example Language: Unfortunately, much of the natural gas taken out of the ground is wasted.
+Example Language: Industrial use of public lands is not very efficient.
 The value of this gas lost to flaring, venting and leaking has been estimated at 2.3 billion dollars since 2013, equivalent to the emissions of 3.3 million cars being driven for an entire year.
-Oddly enough, much of that waste, occurring through flaring and venting, is intentional and justified for economic reasons by the industry.
+Much of that waste occurs through flaring and venting, is intentional.
 The volatile compounds released are known to pose a significant threat to human health.

-While natural gas burns cleaner than other fossil fuels, it is mostly composed of methane, a very potent greenhouse gas that contributes to global warming.
+While natural gas burns cleaner than other fossil fuels when it is captured and burned appropriately, it is mostly composed of methane.
+These leaks release a very potent greenhouse gas into the atmosphere that contributes to global warming.